- Education Workforce Experts

 - Job Seekers

 To honor the important work of our employees, we recognize outstanding substitute teachers, paraeducators, and support staff through our annual Substitute Educator of the Year program.
-Joe Maurizi, a substitute cafeteria/recess support person in Media, Pennsylvania, is the winner of our 2022 Support Staff Substitute Educator of the Year award.
+Joe Maurizi, a substitute cafeteria/recess support person in Media, Pennsylvania, is the winner of our 2022 Substitute Educator of the Year award in the Support Staff category.

 In this Q&A, Joe shares why he chose to work with Kelly Education and who his most memorable teacher was growing up.